jpadilla/pyjwt/docs/usage.rst

     >>> decoded["sub"]
     '1234567890'

-Most likely the subject claim will be a user id, or some other identifier to uniquely identify the subject of the token.
+Think of the `sub`` claim as the **"who"** of the JWT.
+It identifies the subject of the token—the user or entity that the token is about.
+The claims inside a JWT are essentially statements about this subject.

+For example, if you have a JWT for a logged-in user, the `sub` claim would typically be their unique user ID, like `1234567890`.
+This value needs to be unique within your application's context so you can reliably identify who the token belongs to.
+While the `sub` claim is optional, it's a fundamental part of most JWT-based authentication systems.

 JWT ID Claim (jti)
 ~~~~~~~~~~~~~~~~~~

     The "jti" (JWT ID) claim provides a unique identifier for the JWT.
-    The identifier value MUST be assigned in a manner that ensures that
-    there is a negligible probability that the same value will be
-    accidentally assigned to a different data object; if the application
+    The identifier value MUST be assigned in a manner that ensures that there is a negligible probability that the same value will be accidentally assigned to a different data object.
-    uses multiple issuers, collisions MUST be prevented among values
-    produced by different issuers as well.
-The "jti" claim can be used
+    If the application uses multiple issuers, collisions MUST be prevented among values produced by different issuers as well.
-    to prevent the JWT from being replayed.
-The "jti" value is a case-
+    The "jti" value is a case-sensitive string.
-    sensitive string.
     Use of this claim is OPTIONAL.

 .. code-block:: pycon